Exclusive: All Black sidesteps charge after 'extremely excessive' speed

 Another profile said his alternative career choices would be a mechanic or an arborist.

-He missed his franchise's quarter-final victory over the Highlanders last Saturday due to the appendicitis surgery.
+He missed his franchise's quarter-final victory over the Highlanders last Saturday due to the appendix surgery.

 In his early years he played rugby league, following in the footsteps of his family, but made the switch to union, which he played for St Kentigern's College in Pakuranga.